 - 13. Three Ingredient protein waffle

 What does high protein low carb do to the body?

-If eating only a high carb diet, it deposits a large number of fats(from calories) in the body and may be difficult to burn all the fats(deposited from high calories) that one gets through carbs and this can lead to weight gain easily.
+If eating only a high-carb diet can deposit a large number of fats(from calories) in the body, it may be difficult to burn all the fats(deposited from high calories) that one gets through carbs, which can lead to weight gain easily.

-It is also the same with a complete high protein diet as this kind of diet too is stored as fats (from protein calories) and may not burn completely and store as fats.
+It is also the same with a complete high protein diet; this kind of diet is stored as fats (from protein calories) and may not burn completely and stored as fats.

-Thus, it is important to have a diet low in carbohydrates and high in proteins that can help cut down the fat throughout the day without storing those calories as fats in the body and also important to have the meal in a balanced way without too many high carbs nor too much of high protein.
+Thus, it is essential to have a diet low in carbohydrates and high in proteins that can help cut down the fat throughout the day without storing those calories as fats in the body.

 How does high protein help our body?